JonathanMoiseyev/Ass_Two_Client/README.md

-# Flower Classifier
+# Flower Classifier - Client

 ## About The Project

 This project is the client-side of the Flower Classifier project.
 For further information on the project read the server's README.md which contains additional information.
 It can be found [here](https://github.com/yuvalgrofman/Ass_Two).

-## The Client

-This part of the README.md is dedicated to the client.

 ## Getting Started